lorenzosinisi/retex/README.md

 then: Discount.code == 50
 ```

-The `Join` node in the graph represent the `AND` in the `given` and we will see shortly how it is used.
-One thing to notice is that the `Join` node has and will only be able to have only 2 parents (incoming edges) and this is very important.
+In the graph representation, the Join node corresponds to the "and" in the "given" part of the rule.
+Its purpose is to evaluate and combine the conditions associated with its two parent nodes.
+Notably, a Join node can only have and will always have exactly two parents (incoming edges), which is a crucial characteristic of its design.

+By utilizing Join nodes, the network is able to effectively represent complex conditions and evaluate them in order to trigger the corresponding rules.

 ## What are production nodes?

-Production nodes are named after their original name in the Forgy paper and they are simply the right hand side of a rule (a `given`).
-They are only always connected to 1 incoming Join node.
+Production nodes, as named in the Forgy paper, refer to the right-hand side of a rule (also known as the "given" part).
+These nodes are exclusively connected to one incoming Join node in the network.

+To clarify, the purpose of a production node is to represent the actions or outcomes specified by the rule.
+It captures the consequences that should occur when the conditions specified in the Join node's associated "given" part are met.
+This relationship ensures that the rule's right-hand side is only triggered when the conditions of the Join node are satisfied.

 ## How do we use all of that after we built the network?